 There are a myriad of negotiating factors, including (but not limited to) price, financing, terms, date of possession and often the inclusion or exclusion of repairs and furnishings or equipment.
 The purchase agreement should provide a period of time for you to complete appropriate inspections and investigations of the property before you are bound to complete the purchase.
 We will advise you as to which investigations and inspections are recommended or required for your situation.

 We provide due diligence during the evaluation of the property

 Depending on the area and property, this could include inspections for termites, dry rot, asbestos, faulty structure, roof condition, septic tank and well tests, just to name a few.
-We’ll assist you in finding qualified responsible professionals to do most of these investigations and provide you with written reports.
-You’ll also want to see a preliminary report on the title of the property.
-Title indicates ownership of property and can be a little confusing with past owners or rights of access.
-The title to most properties will have some limitations; for example, easements (access rights) for utilities.
-Sound confusing?
-We will help!
+We’ll assist you in finding qualified responsible professionals to do these investigations and provide you with written reports.

 We can help close the sale of your new home

 Between the initial sales agreement and closing, questions may arise.
-For example, unexpected repairs are required to obtain financing or a cloud in the title is discovered.
 The required paperwork alone is overwhelming for most buyers.
 We’ll assist you in resolving these issues and move the transaction to closing.

-If you’re looking to buy a property in the Brantford, Brant County, Norfolk County or surrounding area, please contact The Kate Broddick Team with Revel Realty Inc.
+If you’re looking to buy a property in the Brantford, Brant County or surrounding area, please contact The Kate Broddick Team with Revel Realty Inc.

-When you’re ready to purchase your first home, you’re going to want some simple and straightforward information and professional advice to get you started.
+When you’re ready to purchase your first home in Brantford, you’re going to want some simple and straightforward information and professional advice to get you started.